 Torso stretch – In a seated position, straighten your arms forward with your hands clasped together and bring them overhead with palms facing the ceiling.
 Slowly bend your torso to the right side (feeling a nice stretch on the left side of your body).
 Then bend to your left side.
 Hold each stretch for 5-10 seconds.
 Repeat the exercise 3-5 times.

 Hip rotations – Sit on the ball with feet placed firmly on the floor and legs at a 90-degree angle.
 Using your hips, slowly move and rotate the ball in a clockwise direction.
 Do the rotation 5-6 times.
 Then repeat counter-clockwise.

 Put the ball against the wall or use a chair (whenever necessary) for additional support.

 Do not force your movements.
 Only go as far or high as you can go.

 These tools are certainly helpful when doing exercises to help you improve balance.
 It is best to do these exercises in the presence of a competent trainer.
-However, should you choose to do them on your own, do everything in a slow, unhurried, and relaxed pace.
+However, should you choose to do them on your own, do everything at a slow, unhurried, and relaxed pace.
 We cannot stress enough that safety must be a top priority.